matthewmmorrow/jdownloader-typescript/README.md

 - `eventTriggers.ts` - Strongly-typed trigger event property object.
 See section on `getEventTriggerProperties`
 - `prioritizePackages.ts` - Example of a button trigger `prioritizePackagesButtonEvent` and interval trigger `prioritizePackagesIntervalEvent` which execute the same function to prioritize packages with smaller unfinished links.
 - `saveHistory.ts` - Example of a context menu trigger `saveHistoryContextMenuEvent` and download stopped trigger `saveHistoryDownloadStoppedEvent` which use the same function to save links to history files based on hoster.
+- `markDuplicates.ts` - Example of a new linke added trigger `markDuplicatesNewLinkEvent` which uses the output from the save history events to add comments and disable added links which were already downloaded.

 ### Different event trigger types - `getEventTriggerProperties`
 Since different event trigger types have different configurable options and properties, there needs to be a way to get the correct properties in a strongly-typed manner.
 This is done with a call to `getEventTriggerProperties` which takes the expected property type.
 This returns the global trigger properties in a single typed object.
 The list of types can be found in `eventTriggers.ts`